bagnboost/DataNotes/DataNotes/Python/Decision Tree Builder.md

 1. Loop over every feature
 2. Within a feature loop, split the data in two.
 One where observations = 0 (left split), one where observations = 1 (right split).
 3. Calculate the total error rate from both splits
-4. If the total error rate is the smallest error rate so far,
+4. If the total error rate is the smallest error rate so far, store the feature and the error rate.

+#### Determining the best split

+    def best_split(data, features, response):
+	    #Initialize the best feature for storing
+	    best_feature =

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTIwMDE0NDc4ODJdfQ==
+eyJoaXN0b3J5IjpbMTEwOTAwOTQ4MV19
 -->